MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex1_audit.md

 ---
 lab:
     title: 'Exercise 1 - Search the Audit log'
-    module: 'Module 6 - Audit and search activity in Microsoft purview'
+    module: 'Module 6 - Audit and search activity in Microsoft Purview'
 ---

 ## WWL Tenants - Terms of use